boostorg/redis/README.md

 In addition to the above users can also use unordered versions of the containers.
 The same reasoning also applies to sets e.g. `SMEMBERS` and other data structures in general.

+## Examples

+The examples below show how to use the features discussed so far

+* cpp20_containers.cpp: Shows how to send and receive STL containers and how to use transactions.
+* cpp20_serialization.cpp: Shows how to serialize types using Boost.Json.
+* cpp20_resolve_with_sentinel.cpp: Shows how to resolve a master address using sentinels.
+* cpp20_subscriber.cpp: Shows how to implement pubsub with reconnection re-subscription.
+* cpp20_echo_server.cpp: A simple TCP echo server.
+* cpp20_chat_room.cpp: A command line chat built on Redis pubsub.
+* cpp20_low_level_async.cpp: Sends a ping asynchronously using the low-level API.
+* cpp17_low_level_sync.cpp: Sends a ping synchronously using the low-level API.

+To avoid repetition code that is common to some examples has been grouped in common.hpp.
+The main function used in some async examples has been factored out in the main.cpp file.

 ## Echo server benchmark